Court of Protection solicitor, Hayley Bundey, looks at the moral and legal dimensions of forcing life sustaining treatment.

 In favour of continued palliative care:

-- It spares E the risks associated with treatment
+- It spares her the risks associated with treatment;

-- It allows E to die with dignity and close to home
+- It allows her to die with dignity and close to home;

-- E’s parents and clinicians are at best sceptical about it
+- Her parents and clinicians are at best sceptical about it.

-- Without treatment, E will lose the chance to recover and lead a relatively normal life
+- Without treatment she will lose the chance to recover and lead a relatively normal life;

-- The longer E lives, the greater the opportunity for her to benefit from treatment and to revise her views about her future
+- The longer she lives, the greater the opportunity for her to benefit from treatment and to revise her views about her future.

-At its simplest, the balance to be struck was stated as being the placing of value upon E’s life on the one hand and value of her personal independence on the other, with the above factors being weighed in the light of the reality of her actual situation.
+At its simplest, the balance to be struck was stated as being the placing of value upon the woman’s life on the one hand and value of her personal independence on the other, with the above factors being weighed in the light of the reality of her actual situation.

 Decision on best interests

-In E’s situation, the Judge found the balancing exercise to be an intuitive one rather than a mechanistic one.
+The Judge regarded the balancing exercise to be an intuitive one rather than a mechanistic one.

-Having considered the fact that those who knew E best did not favour the treatment, the severity and risks of the course of treatment involved, the fact that the family and carers were already embarked a long way down the course of palliative treatment and that E was of an age and intelligence which should afford her views high respect the Judge found that E’s life was too important as to outweigh those factors.
+Having considered the fact that those who knew the woman best did not favour the treatment, the severity and risks of the course of treatment involved, the fact that the family and carers were already a long way down the course of palliative treatment and that the woman was of an age and intelligence which should afford her views high respect, the Judge found that the woman’s life was too important as to outweigh those factors.

 He was assisted in this judgment by the fact that treatment was not futile, there was a possibility of it succeeding, the nature of the treatment was different from that previously tried and those closest to her were not in outright opposition to it.

-Whilst he found the competing factors were almost exactly in equilibrium in the end he found that the presumption in favour of the preservation of life was not displaced.
+While he found the competing factors were almost exactly in equilibrium, in the end he decided that the presumption in favour of the preservation of life was not displaced.

-The Judge therefore decided that it was in E’s best interests to be fed against her wishes, with all that this entails.
+The Judge therefore ordered that it was in the woman’s best interests to be fed against her wishes, with all that this entails.

-Whilst cases such as this are rare they are however useful in illustrating the balancing exercise which the Court must employ when making any “best interests” decision under the Mental Capacity Act.
+While cases such as this are rare they are useful in illustrating the balancing exercise which the court must employ when making any ‘best interests’ decision under the Mental Capacity Act.
 More importantly it demonstrates that even where a person is aware of the issues involved in the case this is not sufficient for them to be found capable of making their own decisions.

-If you would like to discuss the rules surrounding the “best interests” decision under the MCA or applications for life-sustaining treatment then please call Hayley Blyth on 01823 354545 or email [email protected] for a free assessment.
+If you would like to discuss the rules surrounding the “best interests” decision or applications for forcing life sustaining treatment then please call Hayley on 01823 354545 or email [email protected] for a free assessment.